lwjohnst86/analyzing-cohorts-course/chapter3.md

 `@instructions`
 - Using both the links between variables described in the context above and the plot as a guide, create a DAG of the hypothetical pathways.
-- Visually inspect the plot of the `variables_pathway` graph.
+- Visually inspect the plot of the `variable_pathway` graph.

 `@hint`
 - The form for a pathway is `start_variable -> {one or more end variables}`.